 - Protects unlimited subdomains free

 - You still have to pay for hosting

 - Additional SSL Certificates are not free (but it may not matter)

-Bluehost is one of the most affordable web hosting solutions out there, while also being widely trusted and able to deliver a ton of value to their customers.
+Bluehost is one of the most affordable web hosting solutions out there.
+It’s a well-known and widely trusted company that delivers a ton of value to customers.

-For example, they include a free SSL certificate when you sign up any hosting plan they offer.
+For example, Bluehost includes a free SSL certificate when you sign up any hosting plan.

-They also throw in a free domain name for the first year, which makes it a perfect all-in-one package for people who want to get their first site online.
+You’ll also get a free domain name for the first year, which makes it a perfect all-in-one package for people who want to get their first site online.
 Domains typically cost $10-15 per year, which helps keep costs low.

 You still have to pay for hosting, but you have to do that one way or another.
 Why not go with the host that gives you a free SSL?